 Apple picking season is in full swing (September-October) and I am stocking up!
 If you are lucky enough to have a backyard orchard, you are well aware of how much fruit one tree can produce.
-If you don’t have your own apple tree, consider visiting an apple picking farm near you.
+If you don’t have your own apple tree, consider visiting an apple picking farm near you this apple season.
 Taking a family trip to an apple farm is a great way to get your children outdoors and teach them about nature.
 It should totally be on your fall fun bucket list!
-Once you have your fresh apple harvest, use one of the methods below for how to preserve apples for use throughout the winter months.
+Once you have your fresh apple harvest, use a preservation method below for how to preserve apples for use throughout the winter months.
+These methods will work on all varieties of apples from Granny Smith to Pink Lady to Red Delicious.

 The first apple hack I share is useful for preserving fresh apples in the short term.
-The last three ways to preserve apples will help you with longer term apple preservation.
+The last four ways to preserve apples will help you with longer term apple preservation.

 Does Lemon Juice Preserve Apples?